mooeypoo/MediaWiki-ExtensionStatus/README.md

 You can also contact me through moo[at]smarterthanthat[dot]com, or on IRC (irc.freenode.net) as _mooeypoo_

 ## Screenshots
 Here are two screenshots of the extension in action.
 There are two options: if git is installed, the system will use it to verify local repositories.
 Otherwise, it will fallback to check local file modification time.
+Notice, also, that since the "ExtensionStatus" entry doesn't have a gerrit account, its commit status is simply empty.

 **Note:** The two screenshots below were taken from two different systems that have different updates, which is why the dates and number of lagging commits is different.